ossobv/planb/README.rst

 * Add pepcleaning pre-commit hook.
 * Add flake-checking pre-commt hook.
 * Add BCH checks.
-* Replace Customer with HostGroup:
+* Alter HostGroup:
   - use fs-name and human-name
   - use asciifield for fs-name?
-* Replace BackupJob with HostConfig:
+* Alter HostConfig:
   - use fs-name and optionally human-name
   - use asciifield for fs-name?
 * Fix /home/backup => $HOME
+* Check whether the mount-point != zpool-name works properly.
+* Fix 'sudo' usage for all ZFS calls!
+* Fix admin "Planb" name as "PlanB".

 -----------------